For a deeper dive, see our ChatGPT SEO guide.

 No use-case content: Generic content doesn't create relevance for specific queries.

 Manual testing works but doesn't scale.
-Tools like friction AI automate this by running hundreds of prompts across ChatGPT, Claude, Gemini, and Perplexity, tracking your visibility over time.
+A ChatGPT rank tracker automates this. friction AI runs hundreds of prompts across ChatGPT, Claude, Gemini, and Perplexity, tracking your visibility over time and flagging when mentions drop.

 For manual testing, try these prompts: